Sam Adams (Oregon politician): Personal life

 Adams, who is gay, remained closeted at work until he became Mayor Vera Katz's Chief of Staff in 1993.
-He broke the news to Katz for the first time 1992 after she offered him the job as her campaign manager, to which she replied "Sweetie, I don't give a damn."
+He broke the news to Katz for the first time in 1992 after she offered him the job as her campaign manager, to which she replied "Sweetie, I don't give a damn."
 In discussing not disclosing his sexuality, Adams noted he came from a "family of tough Montanans" where "there's a premium on being tough and strong, and being queer and a faggot wasn't strong."

 From 1992 until 2004, Adams was in a long-term relationship with Greg Eddie.
 During that time, in 1993, he was outed as gay by the alternative newspaper Willamette Week.
 In 2007, the former couple, in a challenge to the state constitution, filed suit against the State of Oregon to dissolve their domestic partnership and divide Adams' future pension.

 Adams met his partner Peter Zuckerman, a journalist and author, in 2008.